Siegel-Lab/BioSmoother/Manual.md

 <figcaption> <b>Figure:</b> Normalizing RNA-DNA interactome data by Associated Slices and Binomial test. </figcaption>
 </figure>

+##### Iterative correction normalization

--	`Iterative correction` (IC)\: equalises the visibility of the heatmap by making its column and row sums equal to one.
+`Iterative correction` (IC)\: equalises the visibility of the heatmap by making its column and row sums equal to one.
 A bias value is computed for every slice (column and row) and IC normalisation of the bins is performed by multiplying the bias of each slice to each slice bin.
 It is possible to filter out slices with more than the given % of empty bins.
 A tick box allows to Show bias as tracks in the secondary data panels.
 It is possible to use only the visible region to compute the IC by ticking the Local IC box.
 The Mad Max filter slider allows to filter out bins for which the log marginal sum is lower than the given value (see [the Cooler github]( https://github.com/open2c/cooler/blob/0f4cf6e21cea50c92334b87c5c6d5759859f4de8/src/cooler/balance.py#L397)).
 One slider bar allows to set the threshold for :guilabel:`Minimal number of non-zero bins per slice` and another to define *n* for the Manhattan distance to :guilabel:`Ignore first n bins next to the diagonal`.

-###### The Dist.
+#### The Dist.
 Dep.
 Dec. sub-tab
 The :kbd:`Normalize->Dist.
 Dep.
 Dec.` sub-tab allows to perform a distance dependant decay normalisation by selecting the tick box :guilabel:`Normalise Primary`.
 The distance dependant decay is computed with the mean of the value for all the bins at the same Manhattan distance for the current contig and it can be displayed on a plot below by ticking the box :guilabel:`Display`.
 On the plot, each line represents a bin with the beginning being the top left corner and the end, the bottom right corner of the bin.
 The normalisation is calculated by dividing each bin to this mean.
 It is important to consider that the further away from the diagonal a bin is in a contig, has less bins at the same Manhattan distance (or none for the edge bin).
 A slider allows to modify the minimum and maximum number of samples to compute the distance dependant decay.
 The top and bottom percentiles of samples can be excluded from the normalisation with the :guilabel:`Percentile of samples to keep (%)` slider.

 <figure align=center>